Jackmaster: Sexual assault controversy

 In August 2018, after performing at the Love Saves the Day music festival in Bristol, Revill took the party drug GHB and while intoxicated, attempted to kiss and grab multiple members of festival staff without consent.

 Following the incident, Revill issued a public statement on Facebook in which he apologised for behaving "inappropriately and offensively".
 His statement was subject to controversy as the vague nature of the apology fuelled further speculation.
 Love Saves the Day clarified the situation with its own statement, saying Revill's original, vague apology caused rumors which muddled the reason for the apology.
 The festival and Revill both agreed to issue follow-up statements to fully explain the extent of the DJ's behavior.

 A victim gave a public statement that she was frustrated with the response to Revill's Facebook post, saying that "it was hijacked by untruths and lad humour," and said, "It is so important for Jack to clarify what happened."
 Love Saves the Day later made the following statement: The position of the festival and its staff who were affected by Jack's behaviour on the night is that Jack has directly apologised to them, he's taken time out to work on himself and undertaken to never repeat this behaviour towards anyone else in future.
 He has our staff and the festival's support in working towards these aims and his own future happiness.

 He subsequently pulled out of multiple lineups and withdrew temporarily from the limelight.
 Revill said he accepted responsibility for his actions and gave a public interview which coincided with his return to DJing about how "It Was All My Fault" and how "talking about my experiences is one of the first steps towards reaching one of my goals I set myself during recovery, which is to use my voice for good, and my voice to help others".

 Following the incident, Revill changed the legal name of his UK Companies House registered production company from "Heavy Petting Ltd" to "Hillhead Endeavours Limited".

-After Revill's death, Resident Advisor summarised the incident as such: Misdirection around what took place at Love Saves The Day made the situation worse: without relitigating the specifics, rumours swirled for an entire week that repurposed Revill's behaviour as little more than another cheeky notch on the belt of a sesh king, while some around him circled wagons and hoped the controversy would just ebb away.

-It was a callow way to deal with sexual impropriety.
-It's hard to know the outcome had a frank mea culpa been delivered from the start.
-But for those with a professional duty of care to leave the situation simmering in the comments was a dismal approach to handling public welfare.
-By the time full details emerged, the fiasco had become so inflammatory that no one was in a charitable mood ... his public image saw no great repair.